 The Reset function is an important first step in troubleshooting problems to ensure that a user selected setting is not the cause for the perceived problem.

 USING THE DIAGNOSTIC FEATURE

-The 350TX contains a powerful diagnostic tool that can aid in determining the cause of a problem.
+The 425SX contains a powerful diagnostic tool that can aid in determining the cause of a problem.

-To use the Diagnostic feature, select the Diagnostic feature on the start-up menu on the initial screen.
-Diagnostic can also be accessed through the Options menu.
+To use the Diagnostic feature, select the Diagnostic feature on the start-up menu of the initial screen.